MediaflexPL/MFINAppPurchaseManager/README.md

 A class used to enable In-App Purchases on TVML-based tvOS applications

 # Disclaimer
+This class has been improved a little bit, but **it might contain various bugs** as it is a byproduct creating tvOS apps.
+It will be released as a Cocoa Pod as soon as it becomes able to run on its own.
-Please note that **this is an early draft**.
-Its current functionality is limited only to buying only one In-App Purchase, but we _will_ enhance it in the future as needed.
-Feel free to submit suggestions in the [issues](issues) section.
+Feel free to submit any suggestions or bug reports in the [issues](issues) section.

+## Documentation
+The documentation is located in this repository in the _docs_ directory.

 ## Usage
 First you must import the file into your `TVApplicationControllerDelegate`: